Bruce McCall: Life and career

-Born and raised in Simcoe, Ontario, McCall was fascinated by comic books and showed an early aptitude for drawing fantastical flying machines, blimps, bulbous-nosed muscle cars and futuristic dioramas.
+McCall was born on May 10, 1935, in Simcoe, Ontario.
+He was fascinated by comic books and showed an early aptitude for drawing fantastical flying machines, blimps, bulbous-nosed muscle cars and futuristic dioramas.
 In his memoir, Thin Ice (1997), McCall recounted that he was never good at physical activity as a boy, but could count on his mother to encourage his creativity.

-Without any serious technical training, McCall began his illustration career drawing cars for Ford Motor Company in Toronto in the 1950s.
+Without any serious technical training, McCall began his illustration career drawing cars for Ford Motor Company in Toronto in the late 1950s before moving into advertising.
+At the ad agency Campbell-Ewald, McCall met and worked with David E. Davis Jr., who later rise to prominence as the Editor in Chief of Car and Driver and founder of the Automobile magazine.
+Later, in New York, he wrote ad copy for Ford and Mercedes-Benz.
+He temporarily relocated to Germany after he was put in charge of Mercedes-Benz advertising.
 After several decades in advertising, he sought opportunities elsewhere in the publishing industry.

-He went to New York City, and was hired by National Lampoon, where he made a name for himself as an artist with intelligent and whimsical humor.
+During his time in New York City, McCall was hired by National Lampoon, where he made a name for himself as an artist with intelligent and whimsical humor.
 McCall also spent a brief period writing sketches for Saturday Night Live.
 A large proportion of McCall's work has a retrofuturistic theme.

-McCall has illustrated magazine covers, regularly appearing in The New Yorker, Car and Driver, and other magazines.
+McCall illustrated magazine covers, regularly appearing in The New Yorker, Car and Driver, and other magazines.
 He has been a contributor to the magazine since 1979.

-McCall is also a humourist, and has written essays on some of the social ironies of modern life.
-He writes frequently for the "Shouts & Murmurs" section of The New Yorker.
+McCall was also a humourist, and has written essays on some of the social ironies of modern life.
+He wrote frequently for the "Shouts & Murmurs" section of The New Yorker.
+He contributed more than 80 covers to the magazine over the course of his career.

-McCall lives on the Upper West Side of New York near Central Park.
+McCall lived on the Upper West Side of Manhattan in New York City near Central Park with his wife, Polly, and daughter, Amanda.
+He died of complications from Parkinson's disease on May 5, 2023, at Calvary Hospital in the Bronx.
+He was 87.